 "Thor is in another building.
 He just punched through the ceiling and is flying around the premises," the voice told Steve next.
 Neither Clint nor Natasha seemed to be hearing it, busy securing the monster beside him.
-"Two of the five creatures have merged into one and has followed him outdoors.
+"Two of the six creatures have merged into one and has followed him outdoors.
 The Hulk is hunting down the last three creatures and demolishing various basement levels.
 He will cause them to cave in soon; I recommend intervention before the area becomes unstable."

 "You recommend?"
 Steve replied, making the S.H.I.E.L.D. operatives look at him in confusion.
 For now he didn't care.
 "How do you know this and how are you talking to me?"

 "I am better equipped than S.H.I.E.L.D.," the voice noted dryly, as if taking offense that his capabilities were being questioned.